Free app DoNotPay can help you quickly file for unemployment

 If you're feeling stuck and want to apply, there's a new way.
 A company known for helping people with parking tickets, is now helping people get unemployment.

-DoNotPay is a free app and website that allows people to insert information on their smart phone and the app will mail the date to the unemployment office.
+DoNotPay is a free app and website that allows people to insert information on their smart phone and the app will mail the data to the unemployment office.

 DoNotPay said it does not hold on to users' personal information.
 If you plan on using the app, you'll have to call and request a payment or create an online account.